-If we look at the population at district level, we can see that a few districts have a higher percentage of residents aged 65+.
+If we look at the population at district level, we can see that a few districts have a higher percentage of residents age 65+.
 This influences a number of things such as employment numbers, wage levels and the levels of care needed.

-We can see that the areas with a higher proportion of 65+ residents are Tendring, Maldon and Castle Point.
-Tendring has 30% of its population aged 65+ which is more than double Harlow and Thurrock which both have 14% of the population aged 65+.
+We can see that the areas with a higher proportion of 65+ residents remains consistent.
+Tendring, has 29% of its residents, while Castle Point and Maldon have 25% of its residents 65+.